iamnitishsah/MediMind/MediMind-AI/README.md

-# 🩺 AI Prescription Generator API
+# 🩺 MediMind-AI Prescription Generator

 This is a Flask-based API that uses **Google Gemini (via LangChain)** to generate medical diagnoses and prescriptions based on patient data.